joyent/conch-api/docs/modules/Conch::DB::ResultSet::Device.md

 Restrict results to those that have sent a device report proxied by a relay registered using the provided user's credentials.

+Note: this is not accurate if the relay is now registered to a different user than that which sent the report.

 ## latest\_device\_report

 Returns a resultset that finds the most recent device report matching the device(s).
 This is